nr072/disfigure/README.md

 To use the code directly in the browser console, copy the content of "`disfigure.js`" and paste it in the console.
 Disfigure will activate.
+(Although, this way would be impractical if you wanted to use it more than once, since you would need to paste the code in the console every time.)

 To use the bookmarklet file ("`disfigure.txt`"), just add its content as a bookmarklet to your browser.